ansuljain789/Real-Time-Orders/README.md

     -> npm run dev

-Now Server will run at 👉 http://localhost:3000

-if you want to show it in fronntedn about all updates the you can show in frontend
+Now Server will run at 👉 http://localhost:3000 if you want to show it in frontend about all updates the you can show in frontend

   5. Access Frontend
     ->Open http://localhost:3000 in your browser.